 Pannus: A specific type of corneal inflammation that begins within the conjunctiva, and with time spreads to the cornea.
-Also referred to as "chronic superficial keratitis."
+Also referred to as chronic superficial keratitis.

-Performance2: The accuracy and reliability characteristics of a test method (see "accuracy", "reliability").
+Performance2: The accuracy and reliability characteristics of a test method (see accuracy, reliability).

-pH: A measure of the acidity or alkalinity of a solution. pH 7.0 is neutral; higher pHs are alkaline, lower pHs are acidic.
+pH: A measure of the acidity or alkalinity of a solution.
+A pH of 7.0 is neutral; higher pHs are alkaline, lower pHs are acidic.